seronezP/chimera/README.md

-this is a open source launcher with full (or not -_-) customization, where you can save modifications and make your own builds with them.
+this is a open source launcher with full (or not -_-) customization, where you can(`not) save modifications and make your own builds with them.